exoframejs/exoframe/packages/exoframe-website/docs/recipes/cd.md

 - Replace `npm install` with `bun`, `pnpm`, or additional build steps (e.g., `npm run build`).
 - Pass `-c exoframe.prod.json` if you keep multiple configs.
 - Limit the trigger (`on:` block) to whichever branches/tags you consider production.
-- On other CI providers, follow the same blueprint: install Node, prepare your workspace, run `npx exoframe` with the endpoint and token.
+- On other CI providers, follow the same blueprint: install Node, prepare your workspace, run `npx exoframe deploy` with the endpoint and token.

 Once configured, every push to the selected branch automatically builds your project and redeploys it via Exoframe without any extra wrappers.